Alexander-Nasuta/FAIRWork-AI-Service-Catalog/README.md

 ## Setup for REST API (Server side)
 1. Clone the repository
 2. Install the requirements by running `pip install -r requirements.txt`
+3. Install the project into your python environment by running `pip install -e .`
-3. Run the REST API by running `python src/rest/production.py`
+4. Run the REST API by running `python src/rest/production.py`

 ## Setup for development
 Most scripts contain a `if __name__ == "__main__":` block, which can be used to run the script as a standalone script.